ReCAPTCHA: reCAPTCHA v1 (human-assisted OCR)

 Scanned text is subjected to analysis by two different OCRs.
 Any word that is deciphered differently by the two OCR programs or that is not in an English dictionary is marked as "suspicious" and converted into a CAPTCHA.
 The suspicious word is displayed, out of context, sometimes along with a control word already known.
 If the human types the control word correctly, then the response to the questionable word is accepted as probably valid.
 If enough users were to correctly type the control word, but incorrectly type the second word which OCR had failed to recognize, then the digital version of documents could end up containing the incorrect word.
 The identification performed by each OCR program is given a value of 0.5 points, and each interpretation by a human is given a full point.
 Once a given identification hits 2.5 points, the word is considered valid.
-Those words that are consistently given a single identity by human judges are later recycled as control words.
+Words that are consistently given a single identity by human judges are later recycled as control words.
 If the first three guesses match each other but do not match either of the OCRs, they are considered a correct answer, and the word becomes a control word.
 When six users reject a word before any correct spelling is chosen, the word is discarded as unreadable.

-The original reCAPTCHA method was designed to show the questionable words separately, as out-of-context correction, rather than in use, such as within a phrase of five words from the original document.
-Also, the control word might mislead the context for the second word, such as a request of "/metal/ /fife/" being entered as "metal file" due to the logical connection of filing with a metal tool being considered more common than the musical instrument "fife".
+The original reCAPTCHA method was designed to show the questionable words separately rather than in the original sentence, such as within a phrase of five words from the source document.
+Yet, the control word might mislead the context for the second word, such as a request of "/metal/ /fife/" being entered as "metal file" due to the logical connection of filing with a metal tool being considered more common than the musical instrument "fife".

-In 2012, reCAPTCHA began using photographs taken from Google Street View project, in addition to scanned words.
-It will ask the user to identify images of crosswalks, street lights, and other objects.
-It has been hypothesized that the data is used by Waymo (a Google subsidiary) to train autonomous vehicles, though an unnamed representative has denied this, claiming the data was only being used to improve Google Maps as of mid-2021.
+In 2012, reCAPTCHA began using photographs taken from the Google Street View project, in addition to scanned words.
+It asks the user to identify images of crosswalks, street lights, and other objects.
+It has been hypothesized that the data is used by Waymo, a Google subsidiary, to train autonomous vehicles, though an unnamed representative has denied this, claiming the data was only being used to improve Google Maps as of mid-2021.

 Google charges for the use of reCAPTCHA on websites that make over a million reCAPTCHA queries a month.

 reCAPTCHA v1 was declared end-of-life and shut down on March 31, 2018.